Massachusetts Provincial Congress: Suffolk Convention

 The convention stated the fortifications that were built on Boston Neck were acts of aggression against the people.
 The commander-in-chief of the British forces has also acted unjustly by seizing gunpowder from the Charlestown magazine, as it is not the property of the government.
 The convention also condemned an act in Canada which enacted French laws and established the Roman Catholic religion.
 The convention said that these laws are hostile to the Protestant people of all America, and dangerous to their civil liberties.
 The convention also declared that all officers should be stripped of their commission, and that new officers shall be selected by their respective towns based on ability.
 They went on to declare that the colonists will continue to act in the defensive to protect themselves, and show they were to the hostile party.

 It was further stated at the convention through resolution that as long as those who are fighting for the rights of their countrymen are being apprehended that officials of the government will be seized and held until the release of such persons.
 There was also a call to further boycott any and all merchandise that is the result of commerce with Great Britain, or any of its crown territories in the West Indies and Ireland.
-The convention form a local committee whose purpose was to organize local manufacturers and artisans in order to promote their goods.
+The convention formed a local committee whose purpose was to organize local manufacturers and artisans in order to promote their goods.

 The Suffolk Convention called for a Provincial Congress to be called and that such a congress would align with the Continental Congress in Philadelphia until all rights are restored.
 There was further call to abstain from any violent acts which might damage private property in the province.
 The convention further went on to state that the committees of correspondence shall be dispatched in the event of invasion or emergency.